Living in the past to learn for the future

 We aim to encourage and promote an appreciation and understanding of heritage.

-We practice traditional skills and building as well as of early crafts, arts, and technology so that this knowledge might not be lost but preserved.
+We practice traditional skills and building as well as early crafts, arts, and technology so that this knowledge might not be lost but preserved.

 We provide heritage project management, inception, design and coordination to the third sector and work with communities and volunteers in archaeology and cultural heritage.